AdaMoodz/EDGE-Dual-Wallpaper-Live/README.md

 # EDGE CityRay Dual-Wallpaper+Live

-An experimental wallpaper controller designed for the Geely CityRay `G426_J1` head unit.
+An experimental wallpaper controller designed for the Geely CityRay `G426_J1` possibly Atlass head unit.
 It combines muted looping video wallpapers for the Main HU with Geely factory dual-screen wallpaper controls for the Main HU and driver dashboard.

 > [!IMPORTANT]
 > **YOU CAN ALWAYS RESET OR SWITCH BACK TO FACTORY WALLPAPERS.** Use the **Factory Wallpapers** recovery button at the bottom of the app to return to the original Geely wallpaper selector.